History of Bill Simmons in Timeline

 November 1998: Website Available on the Web

-On November 16, 2002, Bill Simmons left Boston and moved to California.
+On November 16, 2002, Bill Simmons left Boston and moved to California to work for Jimmy Kimmel Live!.

 In 2002, Bill Simmons began writing a bi-weekly 800-word column for ESPN The Magazine.

-In the summer of 2002, Jimmy Kimmel tried to get Bill Simmons to write for his new late-night talk show, Jimmy Kimmel Live!
+In the summer of 2002, Jimmy Kimmel convinced Bill Simmons to write for his new late-night talk show, which premiered after Super Bowl XXXVII.

-April 2003: Started Working for Jimmy Kimmel Live!
+April 2003: Starts Working on Jimmy Kimmel Live!

 In late 2004, ESPN launched an online cartoon based on Bill Simmons' columns, which Simmons later called a "debacle" and decided to stop.

-In the spring of 2004, Bill Simmons left Jimmy Kimmel Live! after a year and a half of writing for the show.
+In the spring of 2004, Bill Simmons left Jimmy Kimmel Live! after a year and a half to focus full-time on his column but remained in California.

 In 2005, Bill Simmons' column averaged 500,000 unique visitors a month, according to ESPN.

-In early 2006, Isiah Thomas threatened Bill Simmons on Stephen A. Smith's radio show, stating there would be "trouble" if they ever met.
-They later met in Las Vegas and resolved their issues, deciding they were both entertainers at heart.
+In early 2006, Isiah Thomas threatened Bill Simmons on Stephen A. Smith's radio show due to Simmons' frequent criticism.
+Thomas stated there would be "trouble" if they ever met in the street.
+Later, upon meeting in Las Vegas, they both decided they were entertainers at heart.

-May 8, 2007: Started Eye of the Sportsguy Podcast
+May 8, 2007: Starts Eye of the Sportsguy Podcast

-On July 16, 2007, Red Sox announcer Jerry Remy criticized Bill Simmons for about five minutes during the NESN broadcast of a Red Sox–Royals game after Simmons remarked that he was a better choice than Remy for the presidency of Red Sox Nation because he is not a smoker.
+On July 16, 2007, Red Sox announcer Jerry Remy criticized Bill Simmons for about five minutes during the NESN broadcast of a Red Sox–Royals game, amidst a feud over the presidency of Red Sox Nation.

 In October 2007, Bill Simmons joined the television series E:60 as a special contributor.